 Eventually, he found his way to the northern Rockies and the “Grizfork Studio,” a one-room cabin in the shadow of the Absarokas near Livingston, Montana.
 Writings there as well as various Saginaw locations resulted in the collection The Moon Cracks Open: A Field Guide to the Birds and Other Poems.
 He recently has moved into Livingston where he and his cousin opened the used book store, Elk River Books.

-Life List: Poems was published in 2020 by Riverfeet Press.
+Life List: Poems was published in 2020 by Riverfeet Press, and was named a 2020 Honor Boook Winner by the Montana Book Award.
 His previous book Vagabond Song: Neo-Haibun from the Peregrine Journals, was called a “jazzy, freewheeling, rollicking road trip into the heart of the Eternal Now” by The Montana Quarterly.
 He’s also a co-editor of Unearthing Paradise: Montana Writers in Defense of Greater Yellowstone.
 He frequently performs poetry and spoken word either solo or with a variety of jazz and rock musicians, notably, The Northwoods Improvisors, Billy Conway (of Morphine) and Bill Payne (of Little Feat).
 In past days, he fronted the poetry/rock bands Miscellaneous Jones and Remington Streamliner.

 Marc has directed and/or designed over 30 plays at nine different venues.
 Favorites include a production of Sartre’s No Exit, that he translated & adapted from the French original, Amadeus, Macbeth, The Exonerated, Fear and Misery of the Third Reich and Proof.
 He is the founding artistic director of the Caldera Theatre Company.